mhyrr/kanonical/src/pages/2020-03-05-2010-predictions-review.md

 path: /2010-predictions-review/
 ---

 Ten years ago, I made [some predictions](https://www.kanonical.io/some_predictions/).
 It was bound to fail, unless I turned out to be some kind of [Superforecaster](https://www.amazon.com/Superforecasting-Science-Prediction-Philip-Tetlock/dp/0804136718).
 It did and I’m not.
-Ten years later, some of these things sound like the silliest, unlikeliest things that you could imagine.
+Ten years later some of these things sound like the silliest and unlikeliest things that you could imagine.

 And that’s really the fun of it.